2024 Solar Incentives Guide for Bentonville, AR - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
 The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

 The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
 Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 State & Local Solar Incentives

-There are more than just federal solar incentives; rebates, tax credits and more may be offered at the local or state level.
-These incentives might be given out by the Arkansas government, or by your county or municipality.
-Certain incentives are ongoing, while others are available for a limited time.
+There are more than just federal solar incentives; rebates, tax credits and more may be offered at the state and local level.
+Some incentives are ongoing, while others are only available for a limited time.
+Incentives may be offered by the Arkansas government, or by your county or municipality.

 Next Steps for Installing Solar in Bentonville